How to Insulate a Garden Room, Summerhouse or Shed

 Red markers indicate additional batten – Blue indicates where thermal insulation boards are added

-How to insulate a summerhouse
+How to Insulate a Summerhouse

-A summerhouse will differ slightly from a shed or garden office in that it will likely have more windows and larger doors.
-As described above, 25% of the heat will be lost through windows and doors.
-But, as there are more on a summerhouse you can expect to lose up to 50%.
+A summerhouse differs from a shed or garden office mainly because it usually has more windows and larger doors.
+Since around 25% of heat is typically lost through windows and doors, a summerhouse can lose up to 50% of its heat if these areas are not insulated.

 Planning permission for an insulated garden building